Enes Kanter Freedom: Return to Boston (2021–2022)

 On August 13, 2021, Kanter signed a one-year, worth $2.7 million veteran's minimum contract with the Boston Celtics.
 Following his American citizen status approval and legal name change later that year on November 29, he would change his jersey name from Kanter to Freedom going forward with the season.

 On February 10, 2022, Freedom was traded, along with Dennis Schröder and Bruno Fernando, to the Houston Rockets in exchange for Daniel Theis.
 On February 14, the Rockets waived Freedom.
 Freedom believed he was waived because of his views about the Chinese government.
-NBA Commissioner Adam Silver denied this claim, saying “I made it absolutely clear to [Freedom] that it was completely within his right to speak out on issues that he was passionate about.”
+NBA Commissioner Adam Silver denied this claim, saying "I made it absolutely clear to [Freedom] that it was completely within his right to speak out on issues that he was passionate about."

 National team career

 Kanter made his debut for the Turkish national basketball team at the 2008 FIBA Europe Under-16 Championship in Italy.
 He dominated throughout the tournament, averaging 22.9 points, 16.5 rebounds and 1.5 blocks in 34.6 minutes per game.
 However, Jonas Valančiūnas was chosen as the MVP after he averaged 14.3 points, 11.1 rebounds and 2.3 blocks in 23.5 minutes.
 Kanter went on to earn MVP honors at the 2009 FIBA Europe Under-18 Championship after averaging 18.6 points and 16.4 rebounds while leading Turkey's junior national team to the bronze medal.
 He declined to play for the senior national team at the 2010 FIBA World Championship which was being held in Turkey as the team went on to win the silver medal.
 His father claimed he did this in order not to miss the first month of classes at Kentucky.

 Kanter played with the Turkish senior team for the first time at the 2011 EuroBasket where he was the youngest player to make the team.
 He appeared in eight games and averaged 9.6 points and 3.9 rebounds per game.
 Kanter was left off the team's roster for EuroBasket 2015.
-Kanter alleged that the omission was due to his relationship with Fethullah Gülen and his support of the Gülen movement while coach Ergin Ataman said that Kanter was excluded because "he did not apologize to teammates for past incidents."
-Kanter also believes that if he were to go to Turkey to play he would end up in jail, killed by the national government, and a fake poisoning incident would be created.
+Kanter alleged that the omission was due to his relationship with Fethullah Gülen and his support of the Gülen movement while coach Ergin Ataman said that Kanter was excluded because "he did not apologize to teammates for past incidents".
+Kanter also believes that if he were to go to Turkey to play he would end up jailed or surrepetitously killed by the Turkish government.